CompNerd123/CompNerd123.github.io/FireballTestPlan.md

 To find any hidden bugs within the game; no things that can be broken will be left in the game.
 Make sure game is user-friendly.
 * Enviroment Community

+PC enviroment

 * Acceptance Criteria

 Effortless play originating from a simple control scheme.

 Unique experience – the only game to be based around setting fires.

 Varied solutions to the mini-puzzles as the player works out the best places to start fires.

 Exploration of small environments.

 # Section 2:Plan
 * Test Description

 Will do testing on controls, and the ball heating up.
 Ball will be tested to see if the increase it receives properly affects the block it touches.
-Controls will be tested to see response time to player input and to see whether controls are functioning properly
+Controls will be tested to see response time to player input and to see whether controls are functioning properly.
 * Test Team

 Rick Sanchez

 Morty Smith

-Mr.PoopyButthole
+Mr.Meeseeks

 Jerry Smith(for emotional support?)
 * Milestones

+Test for controls begins 4/20/17

+Completed Control Testing 5/20/17

+Testing for user-friendliness begins 5/24/17

+Completed testing for userfriendliness 6/8/17

+Proper increase heat testing 6/10/17

+Completed Proper increase heat testing 7/1/17

 * Budgets

 Funds given by Sony, a total of 3.50

 * Testing

+Szechuan Sauce to hold in my inner demons

+A Dell 2017
 # Section 3:Specifications and Evaluations
 * Requirement Specifications